btdevdocs/btdevdocs.github.io/README.md

 ### System: *A collection of tools, purpose built with standard operating procedures and performance metrics*

-1. **Enhances**: At this step, you successfully push new features and bug fixes to improve and extend a system
+1. **Enhances**: At this step, you successfully push new features and bug fixes to improve and extend a system.
+You understand version control and are incrementally improving specific components.
-2. **Designs**: designs and implements medium to large size features while reducing the system's tech debt
+2. **Designs**: At this step, you design and implement medium to large size features while reducing the system's tech debt.
+As you develop larger features, you are aware of refactoring improvements which can be made to improve overall performance of the product.
-3. **Owns**: owns the production operation and monitoring of the system and is aware of its SLAs
+3. **Owns**: You own the production operation and monitoring of the system and is aware of its SLAs.
+If there is a hiccup, you are the first to know.
-4. **Evolves**: evolves the architecture to support future requirements and defines its SLAs
+4. **Evolves**: At this step you are actively evolving the architecture to support future requirements and defines/refine its SLAs.
+Your scope is to strategically assess and change the system as a whole.
-5. **Leads**: leads the technical excellence of the system and creates plans to mitigate outages
+5. **Leads**: You lead the technical excellence of the system and creates plans to mitigate outages.

 ### People: *How we support each other to be successful*